eraysahin06/NavBarHTMLCSS/README.md

 # NavBarHTMLCSS
 A basic navbar created with only HTML and CSS.
+This is made for me to use afterwards because I liked it.
 <img src="https://i.ibb.co/0Jvw0Vb/navbar.jpg" alt="navbar" border="0">